jlizier/linsync/README.md

 the mathematical details provided in the following paper:

 J.T.
 Lizier, F. Bauer, F.M.
-Atay, and J. Jost, "Analytic relationship of relative synchronizability to network structure and motifs", Under submission,
+Atay, and J. Jost, _"Analytic relationship of relative synchronizability to network structure and motifs"_, Under submission,
 2023